All posts

 });

-The first time you run this, Vitest creates a .snap file next to your test:
+The first run writes a .snap file next to the test:

 src/resources/dashboard/